prasanjit-/ml_notebooks/README.md

 # Jupyter Notebooks
 `Meant for self-learning ML on AWS Sagemaker`
+Check for related blogs at [https://binpipe.blogspot.com]